 Mini roundabouts are often put in place of T-junctions in quieter residential areas.
-A mini roundabout offers two purposes; a junction between two or more intersections and an effective form of traffic calming.
-Due to the small size of mini roundabouts, they can often be confusing as to who has priority, especially for the inexperienced driver.This tutorial will provide the correct procedure for driving on mini roundabouts along with the correct rules for drivers, plus those learning to drive.
+A mini-roundabout offers two purposes; a junction between two or more intersections and an effective form of traffic calming.
+Due to the small size of mini-roundabouts, they can often be confusing as to who has priority, especially for the inexperienced driver.
+At Amdi Driving School we recognise that some students are unsure how to deal with mini-roundabouts, so we have created this tutorial to provide the correct procedure for driving on mini-roundabouts along with the correct rules for drivers, plus those learning to drive.

-Although the general procedure for using mini roundabouts is similar to their larger versions, due to their small size and placement, often found in narrower residential areas, a great deal of observation and care needs to be taken whilst dealing with mini roundabouts.
+Although the general procedure for using mini-roundabouts is similar to their larger versions, due to their small size and placement, often found in narrower residential areas, a great deal of observation and care needs to be taken whilst dealing with mini-roundabouts.

 Mini roundabouts can be difficult to see due to their size.
 A blue mini roundabout sign isn’t always located before the roundabout, so during a driving test, keep a keen eye on road markings and road signs.

-Whilst driving, look for road signs, traffic crossing in front of you, junctions to the left and right or road markings that may help you identify a mini roundabout.
+Whilst driving, look for road signs, traffic crossing in front of you, junctions to the left and right or road markings that may help you identify a mini-roundabout.
 Mini roundabout road markings are either a painted circle or a white circular hump with 3 clockwise directional arrows around the inner circle.

-Due to the locations of mini roundabouts, they have a greater chance of being located at closed junctions.
+Due to the locations of mini-roundabouts, they have a greater chance of being located at closed junctions.
 A closed or blind junction is where very little can be seen of approaching traffic.
 Mini roundabouts are used frequently during a driving test for your ability to correctly establish is a junction (or roundabout) is open or closed and to act accordingly.
 A closed roundabout must be approached very slowly and if in doubt, stop before proceeding.
 Edge forward using clutch control slowly, constantly checking all exits and entrances.

 As with all roundabouts in the UK, drivers approaching a mini roundabout must give way to traffic approaching from the right.